 Introduction

 Holdpoint is a universal eval-guard for AI coding agents.
 It enforces a set of checkpoints — shell commands and agent instructions — that must pass before any agent can mark a task as done.
 You define the rules once in a single checks.yaml file.
-Holdpoint generates the correct adapter for whichever agent you use.
+Holdpoint generates the correct engine for whichever agent you use.

 Holdpoint is not tied to any specific agent.
-It works with any AI coding tool that exposes a hook surface, completion event, or instruction-injection mechanism — including GitHub Copilot CLI, Claude Code, Cursor, and others.
+It works with any AI coding tool that exposes a hook surface, completion event, or instruction-injection mechanism — including GitHub Copilot CLI, Claude Code, Cursor, OpenAI Codex, and others.

-There are two kinds of checks:
+There are three kinds of checks:

 • prompt checks — an instruction that Holdpoint surfaces to the agent (e.g. "Update the OpenAPI spec").
 The agent reads it and must act before marking the task done.